Bhrugubanda

 Bhrugubanda is a village in Palnadu district of Indian state of Andhra Pradesh.
-It is located in Sattenapalle mandal of Guntur revenue division.
+It is located in Sattenapalle mandal of Palnadu district.
 It forms a part of Andhra Pradesh Capital Region.

 Governance

 Bhrugubanda gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The elected members of the gram panchayat is headed by a sarpanch.